brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/projects.md

 title: Projects
 ---

-Everything built with Brioche starts with a **project**, which is a folder containing the Brioche scripts and any other files needed to for your build.
+Everything built with Brioche starts with a **project**, which is a folder containing the Brioche scripts and any other files needed for your build.
 The main entrypoint for your project is the file `project.bri`, which contains the root TypeScript module for your project.
 Typically, a project will at least import the `std` package (the Brioche standard library) and export a default function used by the `brioche build` command:

 ```ts
 import * as std from "std";